 Below are recent milestones in the university’s ongoing efforts to increase and support underrepresented populations at Appalachian.

-Trainers will work with campus leadership to reinforce strategies to resolve campus crises in a manner that helps build coalition and mitigate division.
+Trainers worked with cohorts of campus leadership to reinforce strategies to resolve campus crises in a manner that helps build coalition and mitigate division.

 Present the Chancellor’s Awards for Inclusive Excellence

 Appalachian presented its inaugural Chancellor’s Awards for Inclusive Excellence, an honor designed to shine a light on individuals at Appalachian and in the community whose work demonstrates their active, intentional and ongoing commitment to transformative change.

 During a meeting in June 2020, the Appalachian Board of Trustees approved a motion brought forth by Trustee James Reaves ’93 to support the re-naming of Hoey and Lovill halls in accordance with the university’s current process.
 Signage was removed from Hoey and Lovill residence halls in June 2020.

 The Chancellor’s Cabinet held a meeting on July 21, 2020 to bring together a Diversity and Inclusion Accountability Team.
 The meeting’s central purpose was to acknowledge each item in a petition to university leadership from a group called BlackAtAppState, to identify additional university strategic diversity and inclusion priorities, and to present the action plan for addressing these collectively identified priorities and their broader themes.

 Foster the most diverse class in university history